 - Pour in the chopped tomatoes and stir.

 - Add the chickpeas, ground flaxseeds and vegetables to the pan and stir.

 - Allow to simmer uncovered for 15 mins, stirring every 5 mins.

-- Check the chicken is cooked through, then add chilli flakes and salt to taste.
+- Check the chicken is cooked through, then add salt to taste.

 - Serve with accompaniments.

 - If you don’t eat meat, you can just leave out the chicken and add more vegetables.
 Whole button mushrooms or big pieces of aubergine would make good replacements, and work well with the other ingredients.

 - I’m a bit lazy when it comes to finely chopping/grating, so I buy these jars of ready-crushed ginger and keep them in the fridge to use whenever I need them.

 - You can use as much garlic as you like.
 Garlic is a good cholesterol-lowering food, so I use 1 clove per person.
 You can’t really taste the garlic in the curry once it’s cooked, so I’d recommend using all 4 cloves.
 I use a garlic mincer, as I don’t really like the taste of the ready-minced garlic you can buy in jars.

 - To increase the vegetable content even more, you can add a few handfuls of spinach leaves to the curry.
 Stir them into the curry about a minute before serving, and they will add a great contrast to the red tomatoes.